skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-3.md

 [[image:enable-precompiled-headers.png|center|medium|link=source]]

 The next thing you need to do is to `#include "..."` the precompiled header file in every source file (`.cpp`).
 You shouldn't (can't?) include it in the header files (`.h`) but only in the `.cpp` file.
-Also, the include statement must be //the first statement// in the file (only comments or whitespace is allowed above it).
+Also, the include statement must be *the first statement* in the file (only comments or whitespace is allowed above it).
 This is because Visual C++ assumes that everything before the include statement is already compiled.

 So the beginning of a `.cpp` file in your project may look like this: